boardsource/solderable-keyboard-kit-build-guide-template/build_guide_template.md

 # Soldering
 ## Diodes
-**Orientation**: Black bar facing downwards or towards the microcontroller.
+**Orientation**: Black bar facing downwards or towards the footprint indicator.
 1. Solder one pad.
 ![one pad - diode](DIODECLOSEUPIMG1)
 2. While holding diode with tweezers, reflow solder and place diode down on pad.